MSSohan/wifi-connect-headless-rpi/INSTALL.md

 ## NOTE: This application only installs and runs on Linux.

+### Log into the Raspberry Pi from an ssh connection.
+The command below assumes the raspberry pi name is headlesswifi.
+Use the name you used during the SD card imaging.
+`ssh pi@headlesswifi.local`

+### Update the system
+`sudo apt-get update`

+### Install Git.
+The default Raspberry Pi OS does not have git installed.
+`sudo apt-get install git`

 ### Clone this repo
 1. `git clone https://github.com/MSSohan/wifi-connect-headless-rpi.git`
 1. `cd wifi-connect-headless-rpi/scripts`